PennyLaneAI/pennylane-lightning/doc/lightning_qubit/device.rst

     dev = qml.device("lightning.qubit", wires=2, batch_obs=True)

+**OpenMP acceleration of the gate kernels:**

+OpenMP acceleration of the gate kernels across all kernel types (LM, AVX2, and AVX512) is enabled by default in Lightning-Qubit.
+You can control the number of threads used by setting the ``OMP_NUM_THREADS`` environment variable before starting your Python session, or if already started, before simulating your PennyLane programs.

+For gradient workloads with many observables, this may reduce performance in comparison with the default mode, to turn this off, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.

 **Markov Chain Monte Carlo sampling support:**

 The ``lightning.qubit`` device allows users to use the Markov Chain Monte Carlo (MCMC) sampling method to generate approximate samples.
 To enable the MCMC sampling method for sample generation, initialize a ``lightning.qubit`` device with the ``mcmc=True`` keyword argument, as: